Hong Kong Garden (song): Recording

-The band's label, Polydor Records, booked a big studio recording Olympic Studios in London in July 1978 to record the song with the help of American producer Bruce Albertine, who was more into soul music.
+The band's label, Polydor Records, booked a big recording studio in London, Olympic Studios, in July 1978 to record the song with the help of American producer Bruce Albertine, who was more into soul music.
 The result was not convincing; the band hated it.
 Their manager, Nils Stevenson, quickly decided to call another sound engineer, Steve Lillywhite, who had a musical approach closer to theirs.
 Lillywhite was in London at that time recording with Johnny Thunders.
 The group and Lillywhite chose to work in a more intimate place and opted for a smaller studio, the Fallout Shelter located in the basement of Island Records.

 Lillywhite re-recorded the song in two days: "Hong Kong Garden" would be his first hit record as a producer.
 He was hired because of his ability to get a certain sound on drums.
 Lillywhite told Banshees drummer Kenny Morris to not record all the drums at the same time.
 Morris did the bass drum and the snare drum first.
 Then he did the cymbals and the tom-toms later.
 Lillywhite also added echo on the drums, adding significant space to the entire recording.
 NME retrospectively said that Lillywhite's work "revolutionis[ed] the post-punk band's sound with an innovative approach to laying down the drums".

 Release and reception

 "Hong Kong Garden" was released on 18 August 1978 by Polydor Records.
 It reached number 7 on the UK Singles Chart, and became one of the first post-punk hits.

 The record was featured as "Single of the Week" in NME, Melody Maker, Sounds and Record Mirror.
 The song was described by Paul Rambali of NME as "a bright, vivid narrative, something like snapshots from the window of a speeding Japanese train, power charged by the most original, intoxicating guitar playing heard in a long, long time".
 Melody Maker underlined: "The elements come together with remarkable effects.
 The song is strident and powerful with tantalising oriental guitar riffs".
 Sounds hailed the song as "constructed in the time-honoured tradition of all good singles – catchy, original arrangement coupled with an irresistible sing-along chorus".
-Record Mirror described the effect the record had as "accessibilty incarnated [...]
+Record Mirror described the effect the record had as "accessibility incarnated [...]
 I'm playing it every third record.
 I love every second".
 One year after its first broadcast on a John Peel session, critic Ian Birch reviewed the Cure's song "Killing an Arab" in early 1979, saying: "As 'Hong Kong Garden' used a simple Oriental-styled riff to striking effect, so ['Killing An] Arab' conjures up edginess through a Moorish-flavour guitar pattern".